Quartzmaven/QuartzsConsoleRewritten/README.md

 ## Can I fork your modpack?
 Yes, you can!
 Make sure you credit me!
 You may need to include anyone from the list.

-### I am no longer responsible for "most" issues related with the pack (e.g. Opaque Water).
+### I am no longer responsible for "most" issues related with the pack.